fperazzi/proSR/README.md

-# proSR
-Unofficial Release of "A Fully Progressive Approach to Single-Image Super-Resolution"
+# "A Fully Progressive Approach to Single-Image Super-Resolution" (Unofficial Release)